sergioventurini/stepp/README.md

 - 01/08/2020: the package now allows to generate subpopulations using the event-based approach described in Lazar et al. (2016)

 # Authors
-Sergio Venturini, Department of Management, Università degli Studi di Torino, Turin, Italy
+Sergio Venturini, Department of Economic and Social Sciences, Università Cattolica del Sacro Cuore, Cremona, Italy

-E-mail: sergio.venturini@unito.it
+E-mail: sergio.venturini@unicatt.it

 Marco Bonetti, Department of Social and Political Sciences, Università Bocconi, Milan, Italy